txbzjr/Nav_hi/README.md

 And if it does not exist, create a new issue report.
 Other than that, creating an issue for feature requests is welcome as well.

 ## Contribution
 Nav_hi is still in beta status, so any kind of help is welcome!
+Please create an issue if you would like to help translate/fix bugs/ add new functions for this project.

 ## License
 [![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)](http://www.gnu.org/licenses/gpl-3.0.en.html)